phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step3.png)

-4) Go to Tools -> Port and select the usb connection your arduino is hooked into.
+4) Go to Tools -> Port and select the USB connected to your Arduino.

 ![Arduino IDE](/images/arduino-setup/step4.png)